Streamweaver/angular-faq/README.md

 That's it, bootstrap 4 should basically work.
 More to come on javascript requirements as I discover them.

+### Bootstrap Theme

+Later on in the project I decided to import one of the free bootswatch themes for bootstrap 4.
+As of this writing they are on a sub-page at [https://bootswatch.com/4-alpha/](https://bootswatch.com/4-alpha/), but I expect that will migrate to the top site or to other subfolders as BS4 attains new minor release verions.

+This applies to any of those themes:

+* Download the `_bootswatch.scss` file into `scss/`
+* Download the `_variables.scss` file for the theme and put in same folder.
+I already had a file of that name there for my own setting so I downloaded that as `_variablesbootswatch.scss`
+* In `styles.scc` import the bootswatch variables **BEFORE** your local variables file if you want to be able to override them.
+Then import bootswatch.scss **AFTER** the bootstrap import so it overwrites those where needed.

+### DataService methods

+Generally I found some of the code in teh dataservices repetative and I can't stand that so I moved the loading and saving of data for the localStore to private methods.

 ## Credits
 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
 * Code based on course matieral from [Brad Travesy](http://www.traversymedia.com/) with whatever other direction I take it here and there.